alepuzio/My-Neo4j-Kata/README.md

 the remote has to exist before

-if I commit and undo, I will have the readme in modified status
+if I commit and undo, I will have the readme in modified status.

+It need a soft reset from the remote branch